uin-suka-se/Endurance-Testing/README.md

 ## Description

-The Endurance Testing application is a tool for evaluating the performance and stability of web applications through continuous load testing.
+The Endurance Testing Software is a tool for evaluating the performance and stability of web applications through continuous load testing.
 It enables users to send multiple HTTP requests simultaneously to a specified URL while monitoring various performance metrics such as load time, wait time, response time, throughput, and error rate.

 ## Features